mauriceli1995/clinicians_monitoring/README.md

 :white_large_square: Clinicians can only see patients that they registered themselves or are otherwise assigned to them

-:white_large_square: User management should be managed in a separate Django app
+:heavy_check_mark: User management should be managed in a separate Django app

 :white_large_square: Measurements/Thresholds/Alerts should be managed in another separate Django app